skagra/diy-cpu/docs/architecture/instruction-decoder.md

 ![Instruction Decoder](instruction-decoder.png)

-Each machine code instruction is presented as a memory address to a decoder ROM.
+A machine code instruction is presented as a memory address to a decoder ROM.
 The decoder ROM is programmed such that the data at this memory location contains the address of the associated µcode routine in the [Control Unit](control-unit.md).

 There are two decoder ROMs: